-Forces for change

-Summary Key forces for change

-Slow coastal erosion of rocky cliffs.
+Forces for change Summary Key forces for change Slow coastal erosion of rocky cliffs.
 Shoreline management plan states 'Do Nothing'.
-Management of firing ranges has distinct effect on access and tranquillity of the area, but creates benefits to nature conservation and Special Qualities s Natural processes/ climate change Visitor pressure Marine use- commercial and fishing Offshore energy or minerals Development pressure Land management changes MOD use

-archaeology.
-Coastal Splendour

-Marine noise pollution from Islands

-sonars etc. Diversity of Landscape

-Marine pollution from rubbish.
-Remoteness, Tranquillity and Wilderness
+Management of firing ranges has distinct effect on access and tranquillity of the area, but creates benefits to nature conservation and Special Qualitie S Natural processes/ climate change Visitor pressure Marine use- commercial and fishing Offshore energy or minerals Development pressure Land management changes MOD use archaeology.
+Coastal Splendour Marine noise pollution from sonars etc. Islands Diversity of Landscape Marine pollution from rubbish.
+Remoteness, Tranquillity and Wilderness Existing and future licences/leases for floating wave energy and offshore wind respectively in offshore areas could change the character of the area.
+Diverse Geology Richness of Habitats and Biodiversity Rich Archaeology Distinctive Settlement Character Cultural Heritage Accessing the Park Space to Breathe Key Change occurring in the area affecting the selected special quality Key factors to be taken into account when assessing sensitivity to change Factors contributing to potentially higher susceptibility and value Factors contributing to potentially lower susceptibility and value Remote, wild, exposed coastline.

-Diverse Geology

-Richness of Habita and Biodiversity ts

-Rich Archaeology

-Distinctive Settlem Character nent

-Cultural Heritage

-Accessing the Park

-Space to Breathe

-Key Change occurring in the area affecting the selected special quality g the

-Key sensitivities

-Factors adding to sensitivity Factors detracting from sensitivity

-Remote, wild, exposed coastl ine.
 Military range.

-Spectacular indented cliffs wi features such as arches, stack Commercial shipping and ferries on route to Milford Haven to the west.

-Significant nature conservation archaeological interest. n and
+Spectacular indented cliffs with numerous features such as arches, stacks and caves.
+Commercial shipping and ferries on route to Milford Haven to the west.
+Significant nature conservation and archaeological interest.
 Openness and sustained sea views, including views on clear day to Lundy Island.
-Pembrokeshire Coast Path is a sensitive receptor.
+Coast Path is a sensitive receptor.
+Biodiversity, historic and landscape designations.